 In street photography when you click, failure is the default outcome.
 Most street photographers I know reject way over 95% of their shots.
 Failure is normal, for masters and beginners alike.
 The difference: The master will study his failures, trying to learn from them.
 The beginner will publish his failures on social media.

-Photography is much like piano playing or running, if you want to keep or even improve your form, you need to train on a very regular basis.
+Photography is much like piano playing or running, if you want to improve your form, you need to train on a very regular basis.
 There is no magic shortcut here.
 Henri Cartier-Bresson once said: “You need to milk the cow a lot to get a little cheese.”

 When on the streets, the camera is merely a tool with one purpose only.
-To work without distracting you.
+To take images without distracting you.
 For that to happen you need to know your camera in and out.

 – exposure mode,